-Unit studies often encompass multiple subjects using one concept or topic as the main focus.
-The benefit of this curriculum option is the ability to teach multiple children at one time and have a variety of resources to accommodate just about any learning style.
+Using unit studies often encompass multiple subjects using one concept or topic as the main focus.
+The benefit of this curriculum option is the ability to teach multiple children at one time and have various resources to accommodate just about any learning style.

 Unit studies also come with most of your lessons planned.
 However, you will most likely be responsible for gathering any needed resources and materials (such as books).
 These are some great programs to check out:

 - Daily Skill Building (excellent, affordable unit studies as well as individual workbook-style instant-downloads to accompany textbooks/reference books)